iamsamwen/strapi-plugin-pfapi/README.md

 # Strapi plugin pfapi

-Pfapi plugin uses local and redis caches to achieve single digit milliseconds on average api response time.
+Pfapi plugin provides configurable and fast API services.
+APIs are configurable through the admin panel with components and dynamic zone.
+Pfapi uses local and Redis caches to achieve single-digit milliseconds on average API response time.

 ## how to use